apache/fury/docs/protocols/java_object_graph_spec.md

 #### Unsigned int

 - size: 1~5 byte
-- Format: first bit in every byte indicate whether to has next byte. if first bit is set i.e. `b & 0x80 == 0x80`, then next byte should be read util first bit of next byte is unset.
+- Format: The first bit in every byte indicates whether to have the next byte.
+If first bit is set i.e. `b & 0x80 == 0x80`, then the next byte should be read until the first bit of the next byte is unset.

 #### Signed int